Duopa; Rytary; Sinemet; Sinemet CR

 - Diets high in protein, fat, or calories may lower how well your body absorbs this drug; tell your doctor if you have a diet like this or if you will be changing your diet.
 Talk with your doctor.

-- Do not stop taking this drug all of a sudden or lower your dose without calling your doctor.
+- Do not stop taking this drug all of a sudden or lower your dose without talking to your doctor.
 Side effects may happen.
-Talk with your doctor.

 - Take even during sign-free periods.

 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - Take this drug at the same time of day.

 - To gain the most benefit, do not miss doses.